References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 of Airworthiness (C of A) are issued with a non-expiring C of A, validated annually with an Airworthiness Review

-The application shall be reviewed to determine if Regional Office surveyor involvement is required.
+The application will be reviewed to determine if Airworthiness Surveyor involvement is required.

 View same day, special and customised delivery